0xbc/chiasm-shell/README.md

 Please get in touch/raise an issue/PR/etc!

 ## Known Issues
-- The disassembler is still broken under Python3 due to use of the `decode` method...
-I'll fix this soon!
+- None at this time.

 ## TODO
 - Syntax highlighting and/or tab completion for assembly